 However, we have observed that companies often make quick and short-term decisions to appear sustainable, yet there are few who actually incorporate long-term socio-environmental practices.
 Unfortunately, this will usually have a limited impact on the company culture, supply chain, or day-to-day life at the office.

 In the last two years, we have witnessed record high levels of ‘greenwashing’ across multiple industries.
 The benefits of adopting green strategies are not being questioned anymore.
-But in reality, the day-to-day practices you adopt within your workplace will have a big impact on how far you can go with adopting socio-environmental practices within your business more broadly.
+But in reality, the day-to-day practices you adopt within your workplace – from safe storage of cleaning supplies in chemical spill clean up kits to implementing waste disposal and recycle techniques – could have a big impact on how far you can go with adopting socio-environmental practices within your business more broadly.

 The process of creating a sustainable company starts with an internal dialogue, training, and effective management before it moves to an external one with company stakeholders (clients, community, suppliers, etc.).